umbraco/UmbracoDocs/sustainability-best-practices/backend/README.md

 # Best Practice Goals for Backend Developers

-For a summary of subjects and areas to look at
+Below you can find a summary of subjects and areas to look into:
 <table data-view="cards">
   <tbody>
     <tr>